PROMISE - protecting the unaccompanied migrant minors

 Goal and objectives

-The PROMISE project aims to enhance the access for migrant minors and young people to their fundamental rights and to public services.
-We will achieve this through advocacy services, free legal assistance, information, training and increasing the capacity of vulnerable groups to be involved in decision making and consultative process.
-Also, we seek to support collaboration between institutions and between the institutions and the foreigners to ensure that the best interest of the child is respected and to improve the policies, legislation, practices, and attitudes.
+The PROMISE project aimed at enhancing the access for migrant children and young people to their fundamental rights and to public services.
+To this purpose, we developed various activities such as advocacy services, free legal assistance, information, training and increasing the capacity of vulnerable groups to be involved in decision making and consultative process.
+Also, we supported collaboration between institutions, and collaboration between institutions and foreigners, in order to ensure that the best interest of child is respected and in order to improve policies, legislation, practices and attitudes.

-• involve young migrants in the decision making, consultative process and visibility activities.
+• activities involving young migrants in advisory and decision-making process, visibility related activities.

-• create a Consultative Forum for Migrants in Romania, made of 10 representatives of migrant communities and 12 young migrants
+• we created a Consultative Migrant Forum in Romania, made of 10 young migrants

 Beneficiaries

-• approx. 50 lawyers, law students, representatives of institutions and organisations with competences in minors’ issues, parents and legal representatives of unaccompanied minors will be involved in this project.
+• approximately 200 lawyers, law students, representatives of institutions and organisations with competences in minors’ issues, parents and legal representatives of unaccompanied minors were involved in this project.

 Project implementation period: June 2022 - December 2023.